Dario Argento: 2020s

-Unrelated projects
+Unrealized projects

 In 2014, Argento was slated to direct The Sandman, which had Iggy Pop attached to star and a script by David Tully.
 The film successfully raised over $195,000 from over 1,000 backers on Indiegogo in December 2014.
 However, filming has not commenced as of 2023, and the project producers have not updated the film's status to backers since August 2017.

-Italian director Luca Guadagnino helmed Suspiria (2018), a remake of Argento's 1977 film.
-The American screenplay is based on the original script Argento wrote with Daria Nicolodi, his former long-term partner.